yds05238/remote_m2m_connect/README.md

 - Device Clients/Handler (Mouse,keyboard,webcam,mic,yubikey)

   - Sense inputs data from physical/real devices on the laptop --> transmit data to Raspberry Pi

+## Final Configurations

+- dockerize the program
+- reset the raspberry pi to headless version
+- add ssh from pi to personal laptop
+- allow for program restart (in case of error/failure)